huggingface/transformers/docs/source/en/llm_tutorial.md

 ... )
 ```

+### Generated output is too short/long

-1. Not controlling the maximum length.
-If not specified in the [`~generation.GenerationConfig`] file, a `generate` call will return up to `20` tokens (our default value).
-We highly recommend you manually setting `max_new_tokens` in your generate call -- this flag controls the maximum number of new tokens it can return.
-Please note that LLMs (more precisely, [decoder-only models](https://huggingface.co/learn/nlp-course/chapter1/6?fw=pt)) also return the input prompt as part of the output.
+If not specified in the [`~generation.GenerationConfig`] file, `generate` returns up to 20 tokens by default.
+We highly recommend manually setting `max_new_tokens` in your `generate` call to control the maximum number of new tokens it can return.
+Keep in mind LLMs (more precisely, [decoder-only models](https://huggingface.co/learn/nlp-course/chapter1/6?fw=pt)) also return the input prompt as part of the output.

 ```py